Golf Strategy Optimization and the "Drive for show, putt for dough" adage: Modelling the game of golf

 In the presence of trees (and the like) in the ball’s trajectory, we assume that the ball will stop on the trajectory right before the first obstacle it encounters.
 That is, the ball will hit the obstacle and it will neither ``bounce off'' nor penetrate the obstacle, it will simply stop (consider a collision with a dense tree, like fir).
 More precisely, we assume that trees are infinitely high, and that the ball simply stops right before the contact point.
 When the ball falls into a water hazard, we assume that the player will ``drop'' the ball at the entry point (which is the most common option out of the different possible options for a golfer in such situation).
 When the ball ends up out-of-bounds, we (re)position the ball at the origin of the shot (with a 1-shot penalty according to the rules of golf).

 Technically speaking, we apply the following procedure to identify the destination cell.
 We use Bresenham's algorithm (\cite{Bresenham}) to identify an ordered set of cells from the raster/picture that are traversed by the trajectory.
 Suppose we consider the trajectory from $(x_1,y_1)$ to $(x'_1,y'_1)$.
 Let $\mathcal{C}=\{c_1,...,c_l\}$ be the ordered set of cells return by Bresenham's algorithm.
 Let $i$ be the index of the first tree cell in $\mathcal{C}$ ($i=l+1$ if there is none).
 We first truncate the trajectory to $\mathcal{C}'=\{c_1,...,c_{i-1}\}$ (observe that we do not allow a player to play from a tree so $i>1$).
 Then, if $c_{i-1}$ is a water cell, we let $j$ be the largest index such that $c_j$ is not a water cell (again here we do not allow a golfer to play from a water hazard so $i-1>j>1$) and we truncate the trajectory to $\mathcal{C}''=\{c_1,...,c_{j-1}\}$.
-Finally if $c_{j-1}$ is an out-of-bound cell, we truncate the trajectory to $\mathcal{C}''=\{c_1\}$.
+Finally if $c_{l}$ is an out-of-bound cell, we truncate the trajectory to $\mathcal{C}''=\{c_1\}$.
 An illustrative (non-realistic) example of a simulation is given in Fig. \ref{figsimulation}.

-We have implemented the corresponding model in C++ for better performance (as will become clear later, we need to call this model a billion times just to create the stochastic shortest path model ).
+We have implemented the corresponding model in C++ for better performance (as will become clear later, we need to call this model a billion times just to create the stochastic shortest path model).
 The corresponding C++ code is available, upon request, in a companion zip file for the replicability of our results.